aodn/aatams/README.md

 [![Build Status](https://travis-ci.org/aodn/aatams.png?branch=master)](https://travis-ci.org/aodn/aatams)

 ## Overview
-The Australian Animal Tagging and Monitoring System (AATAMS) is one of eleven facilities of the Integrated Marine Observing System (IMOS).
+The Australian Animal Tracking and Monitoring System (AATAMS) is one of eleven facilities of the Integrated Marine Observing System (IMOS).
 AATAMS represents the higher biological monitoring of the marine environment for the IMOS program.

 This repository is for the web application which supports the management of AATAMS data.